synqs/ArduinoThermoControlWeb/README.md

 # TODO

- 1. Plots and nicer table ?
+ 1. Allow for changing the parameters of the feedback loop through some serial communication.
+ 2. Allow for csv control and a cleaner communication between the arduino and flask.
+Basically, the arduino should only answer to a question be flask.
  2. Error logger to communicate with slack or via email.
- 3. Allow for changing the parameters of the feedback loop through some serial communication.